Why Eczema Scars?

 3. Almond Oil

 The lipid profile of this oil is rich in neutral fatty acids that have been shown to aid in drug penetration through the skin surface.
-In this way, almond oil acts as delivery vessel for healthy fats and nutrition to scarred skin tissue.
+In this way, almond oil acts as a delivery vessel for healthy fats and nutrition to scarred skin tissue.

 Almond oil is frequently used in conjunction with massage techniques to break up scar tissue and promote healing.
 Heritage makes an almond oil enriched extra with Vit E for this purpose.